Dear Contractor

 Contractors are asked to:

-CPNI colleagues are available for further assistance.
+CPNI colleagues are available for further advice.

 Kind regards – Mike